SimplifyJobs/New-Grad-Positions/README.md

 **Contribute by making a pull request!**

+## We are looking for maintainers!

+Unfortunately, I have run out of time to actively maintain this resource.

+Also, I finished undergrad a while ago now so I am probably not the best person to be maintaining this.

+If you are interested in helping maintain the repo, please shoot me an email [hey@dane.to](mailto:hey@dane.to)

 ## Resources

 Here are some resources Coder Quad recommends to prepare for OA's and technical interviews!